Himanshuchoudhary18/Horizon-AI-Assistant-ChatBot/README.md

 cd Question-Answering-Assistant-ChatBot

 2. Import the Chatbot Template
-Use the provided templates and configuration files to set up your chatbot project within the Bolt.new platform.
+Use the provided templates and configuration files to set up your chatbot project.
 3. Customize the Bot
 Modify conversation flows, add interactive elements, and adjust the UI to suit your needs.
 4. Train and Test
 Train: Train your chatbot using the available dataset.
 Test: Run the chatbot in preview mode to ensure all interactions and responses work as expected.
 5. Deploy
-Generate the embed code from Bolt.new and integrate the chatbot with your website or preferred messaging platform.
+Generate the embed code and integrate the chatbot with your website or preferred messaging platform.
 Limitations and Future Improvements
 Limited Training Data:
 The current dataset is small, which may affect the chatbot's ability to accurately answer a wide variety of questions.